 Each Sub-Fund may apply a different Swing Factor subject to the maximum Swing Factor set out above and level of threshold.
 The different levels of thresholds and Swing Factors are reviewed on a regular basis and may be adjusted.
 For an individual Sub-Fund an applicable threshold could mean SSP is not or rarely applied.
 The Board of Directors has put in place an adequate decision process to ensure that an appropriate Swing Factor shall be applied per Sub-Fund.
+All Sub-Funds except NN (L) Euro Liquidity apply the SSP mechanism.

-The current levels of thresholds and Swing Factors for each Sub-Fund are disclosed and updated on the website: www.nnip.com
+The current levels of thresholds and Swing Factors for each Sub-Fund are disclosed and updated on the website: www.nnip.com.

-The Company's net assets will be equal to the sum of the net assets of all the Sub-Funds, where applicable converted into the Company's consolidation currency, on the basis of the last known exchange rates.
+The Company's net assets will be in principle equal to the sum of the net assets of all the Sub-Funds, where applicable converted into the Company's consolidation currency, on the basis of the last known exchange rates.

-In the absence of bad faith, gross negligence or manifest error, any decision regarding the calculation of the Net Asset Value taken by the Board of Directors of the Company, or by any bank, company or other organisation appointed by the Board of Directors of the Company for the purpose of calculating the Net Asset Value, shall be final and bind the Company and present, former or future Shareholders.
+In the absence of bad faith, gross negligence or manifest error, any decision regarding the calculation of the Net Asset Value taken by the Company's Board of Directors, or by any bank, company or other organisation appointed by the Company's Board of Directors for the purpose of calculating the Net Asset Value, shall be final and bind the Company and present, former or future Shareholders.